3 flights (longest 2 hrs), 2 train journeys (3.5hrs), 4 scenic road journeys (longest 8 hrs with stops).

 A mix of superior and mid-range hotels, with simple lodgings in the Uyuni area.

 This journey goes to remote regions where the standard of accommodation varies according to what is available.
-We use a simple guesthouse on Sun Island and basic (salt) hotels in Uyuni.
+We use salt hotels during the Uyuni crossing.

 Hotels we use on the Andean Flamingo Journey include: